42BV/rest-convention/05-pagination-querying.md

 }
 ~~~~

-In a Spring MVC application you could achieve this by creating the following mapping:
+In a Spring MVC application you could achieve this by creating the following controller method:

 ~~~~
 @RestController